chrisboakes/chris-boakes/src/_posts/2018-09-01-serverless-with-nuxtjs-vue-contentful-netlify.md

 ### Vuex

-If you've worked with VueX before, Nuxt has a slightly different configuration.
+If you've worked with Vuex before, Nuxt has a slightly different configuration.
 You can either configure it in [classic mode](https://nuxtjs.org/guide/vuex-store/#classic-mode) or [modules mode](https://nuxtjs.org/guide/vuex-store/#modules-mode).
 We'll go with the latter.
 Instead of globally configuring the store, we'll export the state as a function and mutations & actions as objects; Nuxt will take care of the rest.
 Create a file in the `store` directory called `posts.js`:

 ```js
 export const state = () => ({